JosefAssad/Simularch/README.md

 4. In SMW Special:Import, import the file structure.xml
 5. Optionally to insert demo data, on Special:ImportCSV import all of the csv files provided in the Simularch distribution.
 6. On the command line, navigate to the MW maintenance extension directory and execute the command: `php runJobs.php`

+# Licensing and Rights

+The data model represented in structure.xml is licensed under a Creative Commons  Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) license.

+The smw_refresher.sh script is for the most part not my code and therefore not mine to license.
+See here: https://gist.github.com/mtyeh411/6117098

+testdatagen.py may be considered public domain.